oceanprotocol/docs/discover/faq.md

 <summary>Is Ocean considered to be in the file storage category?</summary>

 No, OCEAN does not store data.
-When publishing, you are providing the URL (or specs for other types of storages) ⁣
+When publishing, you are providing the URL (or specs for other types of storage).

 </details>

 <details>